Qarik-Group/concourse-tutorial/docs/basics/task-scripts.md

 Therefore its file `task_show_uname.sh` is available within the Concourse task container at `task-scripts/task_show_uname.sh`.

 The only further requirement is that `task_show_uname.sh` is an executable script.

+N.B.
+For Windows users, some may see this error `uname: invalid option --` when you execute the fly command.
+This may have happened because when you downloaded the GitHub repo on Windows machine, Windows style line ending have been applied to the `task_show_uname.sh` file.
+One way to fix that is to open up the file in Notepad++, click on "Edit->EOL Conversion->Unix".
+Save the file and execute the fly command again.